MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: Abstract

 \section{Abstract}

 Fine-tuning a pre-trained language model (PLM) emerges as the predominant strategy in many natural language processing applications.
-However, even fine-tuning the PLMs and doing inference are expensive, especially on edge devices with low computing power.
-Some general approaches (e.g.\ quantization and distillation) have been widely studied to reduce the compute/memory of PLM fine-tuning, while very few one-shot compression techniques are explored.
+However, this process is known to be expensive, especially on edge devices with low computing power.
+While general approaches (e.g.\ quantization and distillation) have been widely studied to reduce the compute/memory of PLM fine-tuning, one-shot compression techniques specifically designed for fine-tuning remain largely unexplored.
 In this paper, we investigate the neural tangent kernel (NTK)--which reveals the gradient descent dynamics of neural networks--of the multilayer perceptrons (MLP) modules in a PLM and propose to coin a lightweight PLM through NTK-approximating \textit{MLP fusion}.
-To achieve this, we reconsider the MLP as a bundle of sub-MLPs, and cluster them into a given number of centroids, which can then be restored as a compressed MLP and surprisingly shown to well approximate the NTK of the original PLM.
-Extensive experiments of PLM fine-tuning on both natural language understanding (NLU) and generation (NLG) tasks are provided to verify the effectiveness of the proposed method MLP fusion.
+By incorporating NTK into the compression process, \alg~not only preserves the original model's output but also maintains its training dynamics.
+To achieve this, we reconsider the MLP as a bundle of sub-MLPs and cluster them into a given number of centroids, which can then be restored as a compressed MLP and surprisingly well approximate the NTK of the original PLM.
+Our approach is applicable to both standard MLP modules and Mixture-of-Experts (MoE) modules in PLMs, demonstrating its scalability and versatility.
+Additionally, we provide theoretical derivations to demonstrate how the proposed compression preserves the NTK.
+Extensive experiments of PLM fine-tuning on both natural language understanding and generation tasks are provided to verify the effectiveness of MLP fusion.
 Our code is available at \url{https://github.com/weitianxin/MLP_Fusion}.